incafox/dot-files/README.md

     - IDE like enviroment for java, golang, python
     - themes

-- config for iterm2 (not using anymore but here is case, replaced by Kitty)
+- config for iterm2 (im not using it anymore but here in case, replaced by Kitty)